Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: Results

 Current bounds on this scenario primarily result from searches for LFV ALPs.
 Light ALPs with $m_a< m_\mu - m_e$ are strongly constrained by the search for the invisible muon decay $\mu\to e+\textrm{inv.}$~\cite{Calibbi:2020jvd}.
 These particles, produced in the two-body muon decay, $\mu\to e a$, subsequently decay into electrons and neutrinos (e.g., $a\to e^+e^-\nu_\mu\bar{\nu}_e$) with a sufficiently large lifetime that they mimic invisible energy loss in the detector.
 For light DM, three-body decays via off-shell ALPs, $\mu\to e\chi\bar{\chi}$, are also possible.
 Light ALPs are, therefore, excluded in the $g_{\mu e}$ coupling regime of our interest.
 For small such couplings, astrophysical bounds derived from supernovae cooling and low-energy supernovae (LESN) explosions extend these constraints up to $m_a\sim 500~\textrm{MeV}$~\cite{Calibbi:2020jvd,Zhang:2023vva,Li:2025beu,Huang:2025rmy,Huang:2025xvo}.

 For even heavier ALPs, the upper bound on $g_{\mu e}\lesssim 10^{-3}$ is primarily driven by constraints from the search for spontaneous muonium-antimuonium conversion~\cite{Willmann:1998gd}; cf. also Refs~\cite{Dev:2017ftk,Calibbi:2024rcm}.
 In the plot, we also present relevant future projected constraints from the MACE experiment~\cite{Bai:2022sxq}.
 We also show the expected bounds from the search for LFV ALPs in the proposed $\mu$TRISTAN experiment~\cite{Calibbi:2024rcm} and the projected Belle-II sensitivity obtained with $50~\textrm{ab}^{-1}$ of integrated luminosity, derived from the search for explicit LFV in the $e^+e^-\to \mu^\pm\mu^\pm e^\mp e^\mp$ process~\cite{Endo:2020mev}.
-As can be seen, future NS bounds can surpass all these experimental projections for ALP masses up to $m_a\sim \textrm{a few GeV}$ and close the gap between them and supernovae constraints for $m_a\sim m_\mu$.
+By contrast, the FCC-ee operating at the $Z$ pole is expected to achieve an even higher integrated luminosity of $150~\textrm{ab}^{-1}$~\cite{FCC:2018evy}.
+This could enable it to set yet more stringent bounds on $g_{\mu e}$ while extending the search toward higher ALP masses~\cite{Dev:2017ftk}.
+As can be seen, however, future NS bounds can surpass all these experimental projections for ALP masses up to $m_a\sim \textrm{a few GeV}$ and close the gap between them and supernovae constraints for $m_a\sim m_\mu$.

 In the plot, we also present DM ID constraints derived from observations of the Cosmic Microwave Background (CMB) by the Planck collaboration~\cite{Planck:2018vyg} and from positron measurements by AMS-02~\cite{John:2021ugy}.
 Notably, these limits are based on the suppressed $s$-wave annihilation mode, $\chi\bar{\chi}\to e\mu$, which is sensitive to small values of $g_{\mu e}$.
 We rescale the more stringent existing bounds on DM annihilation into an $e^+e^-$ final state to account for the weaker impact of muons in the final state, cf. also recent analysis in Ref.~\cite{Liang:2025mfk}.
 As can be seen in the plot, the DM ID limits remain at most comparable to the muonium oscillation bound.
 A potential future improvement of these bounds by an order of magnitude in the annihilation cross section~\cite{Cooley:2022ufh,Wang:2025tdx} would help constrain $g_{\mu e}$ by an additional factor of a few.